-On the first meeting of the Working Group which was held on 29th of May members of the Working Group conclude that will certainly do everything in its power in order to support the actions ,under the relevant conventions, taken by experts in the areas of health, rehabilitation, social services, education, employment, gender equality and mine victims.
-The members of Working group agreed that in the future there should be stronger coordination between victims and Government.
-It is further necessary to ensure more intensive media engagement, holding of a larger number of education sessions, conferences, and as soon as possible create a central database to include also the causes of injuries.
+In the initial meetings of the Working group, the members of the group agreed that there should be stronger coordination between victims and Government in the future.
+It is further necessary to ensure more intensive media engagement, holding of a larger number of education sessions, conferences and as soon as possible create a central database to include also the causes of injuries.